Skip to content

 Polyester is the King of batts, and it owns the floor.

 Polyester is the King of batts for a reason: locally made, non-itchy and safe to handle, with no glass fibre and no safety-data-sheet skin warning.
+It’s the same fibre as the doona on your bed.
 In 30-odd years I’ve never seen a polyester batt settle the way fibreglass does.
 That non-itch quality is also why it’s my pick for anyone with a dust or fibre sensitivity who can’t have a loose-fill product blown in.
 A fitted polyester batt is the gentler choice.
-It’s still a batt, so it has to be cut to fit every bay, but where it belongs, it’s exactly the right product.
+It’s still a batt, so it has to be cut to fit every bay.
+But where it belongs, it’s exactly the right product.

 See polyester underfloor insulation →